TOP

 DAX-Lesson 2.
 CALCULATE function

-The first function with which you should start learning DAX is CALCULATE.
-This function does not have an exact analogue in Excel, but it can be compared with the functions SUMIFS and COUNTIFS.
+The first function to start learning DAX is CALCULATE.
+This function does not have an exact counterpart in Excel, but it is comparable to functions SUMIFS and COUNTIFS .
 In short, this function applies filters to other calculation functions, thus we can select and include in calculations only the data we need.

 Statistical expression should return us the result of the calculation (a value, not a table).
-For this reason, statistical functions such as SUM, MIN, MAX, COUNTROWS, etc. are often used in this parameter.
+For this reason, statistical functions of the type are often used in this setting SUM , MIN , MAX , COUNTROWS etc.

 3. Name of another calculation field (measure)